sundbp/sqlite4clj/README.md

 ;; [[4 0 215 "SCAN entity USING INDEX entity_type_idx"]]
 ```

-## Loading the Native Library

-Bundled in the classpath is pre-built libsqlite3 shared library for:

-- macos:   aarch64
-- linux:   aarch64
-- macos:   x86_64
-- linux:   x86_64
-- windows: x86_64

-If you want to provide your own native library then specify the `sqlite4clj.native-lib` system property:

-- `-Dsqlite4clj.native-lib=bundled`, uses the pre-built library (default if property is omitted)
-- `-Dsqlite4clj.native-lib=system`, loads the sqlite3 library from the `java.library.path` (which includes `LD_LIBRARY_PATH`)
-- `-Dsqlite4clj.native-lib=/path/to/libsqlite3.so`, the value is interpreted as a path to a file that is loaded directly

 ## Replication and backups with litestream

 [Litestream](https://litestream.io/) is an amazing open source SQLite replication tool that lets you to stream backups to S3 compatible object storage.